Skip to contents

 The results show the probability (times 100, or % chance) that two individuals transmit to a total of exactly 0, 1, 5, or 10 when R=0.8R = 0.8, for two values of kk.

 With a low value of k=0.1k=0.1, we see some very different results despite the fact that the reproduction number is the same.
+This is because the varaince of the negative binomial distribution is inversly proportional to that value of kk.
 From the perspective of public health, a lower value of kk is a mixture of good and bad news.
 The good news is that the probability of no transmissions (the best case scenario) has risen to 64%, about 3 times higher than the result for k=10k=10.
 The bad news is that if transmissions do occur, there is a substantially higher chance that the number of transmissions will be high; for example there is a 0.8% chance of 10 total transmissions from the first two individuals.

 Final size distribution

-Of course, if the initial cases produce transmissions in the next generation, the outbreak may not end there.
+Of course, if the initial cases produce transmissions in the next generation, the proability of a “small” outbreak occuring is non-zero.
 Those transmissions produce potentially infectious individuals in the second generation who can subsequently transmit to produce a third generation, and so on.
-If RR does not exceed 1, it is mathematically provable that the outbreak will eventual go extinct, i.e. there will be eventually be a generation of infected individuals who all produce zero transmissions.
-But how big could an outbreak get before that happens?
+If RR does not exceed 1, it is mathematically provable that the outbreak will eventual go extinct even if a second or third generation of infections occurs.
+It is guaranteed that there will be eventually be a generation of infected individuals who all produce zero transmissions.
+Nonetheless, it is still important to ask: how big could an outbreak get before extinction inevitably occurs?

 The function pFinalSize() makes use of such a formula, for the case of the same negative binomial offspring distribution applied independently to each infected individual.
 For example,